daler/dotfiles/docs/tools.rst

 `alacritty <https://github.com/alacritty/alacritty>`_ is a cross-platform GPU-accelerated terminal emulator.
 The speed is most noticable when catting large files over tmux.

+Alternatives:

+- On Mac, iTerm2 or the default Terminal app
+- On Linux, any number of default terminal apps

 ``jq``
 ~~~~~~